 This section of camp is located on the east side of the main lake, closest to the camp entrance.
 It is home to Oak Lodge, Hickory Lodge and our cottages.

 - The Cottages: We have four comfortable cottages to offer groups.
 Lakeside, Woodside and Coveside are situated near the lake and Roadside is in close proximity to Oak and Hickory Lodges.
-All cottages feature two bedrooms with 8 comfortable bunk beds each, plus two rollaway beds and accompanying restrooms and showers.
-Each cottage can accommodate 16-20 people.
+All cottages feature two bedrooms with 8 comfortable bunk beds each and accompanying restrooms and showers.
+Each cottage can accommodate 16 people.
 Three of the cottages feature stone fireplaces and lounge furniture in the middle rooms and have decks with peaceful views.
 Roadside is handicap accessible but does not have a fireplace.

 The Rustic Village